The right carpet will enhance the look of your rooms by unifying the elements in a practical way.

 Don’t go crazy.
 The use of loud large patterns and loud strange colors can be tricky, even for talented professional.
 With that warning in mind, a stripe can work trompe l’oeil magic.
 A stripe or a horizontal pattern across the width of a room will make the room seem wider.
 The room will seem longer if the same pattern is laid lengthwise.

 Fail-Proof choices.
 As categories, tailored flat weaves, patterned neutrals, textured solids are all descriptions that could be considered marching orders to complete the look and comfort of a well appointed home in most style descriptions.

-A patterned design in neutral colors (tone on tone for example) is a well-mannered graphic statement that won’t shout, while a carpet with a texture in a solid neutral color does the same, but also provides an interesting pattern because of the texture, that won’t compete with any other patterns in the room.
+A patterned design in neutral colors (tone on tone for example) is a well-mannered graphic statement that won’t shout.
+A carpet with a texture in a solid neutral color does the same, but also provides an interesting pattern that won’t compete with any other patterns in the room.

 A friendly reminder: Don’t wait until the day the installers come to check your carpet selection with the rest of your furnishings and lighting.
 Always bring samples home to check out in your environment.
 You can’t be too careful.

 Article Photo: creative commons Some rights reserved https://www.flickr.com/photos/ximenacab/1893314078

 Large Article Photo: https://www.flickr.com/photos/portland_mike/2217312247 Creative Commons Some rights reserved

 The original version of this article was published on Hamptons.com.
 It’s presented here as a foundation for further topic discussion, updates and commentaries…